Music by Pietro Mascagni

 Libretto by Giovanni Targioni-Tozzetti and Guido Menasci

 Premiered May 17, 1890, Teatro Costanzi (Rome, Italy)

 Mascagni’s classic verismo tale shines a light on rustic life in an idyllic Sicilian village—a closer look reveals jealousy, betrayal, and secrets lurking beneath the pastoral facade.
-Rebuked by both the church and her lover, Turridu, the pious Santuzza must decide whose secrets to keep.
-What will the consequences be for the faithless Turridu and the adulterous Lola?
+Rebuked by both the church and her lover, Turiddu, the pious Santuzza must decide whose secrets to keep.
+What will the consequences be for the faithless Turiddu and the adulterous Lola?

 February 20, 23, 26, 28 | 2021